You don't need a good sense of direction to navigate a new city.

 - Have a few key words in your back pocket.
 Yes, your back pocket.
 Writing the basic information you'll need and a few key phrases on a piece of paper in English, followed by the phonetic spelling in the language of the country, followed by the proper spelling in the local language, will be helpful.
 In Japan, before moving on from one hostel to another, I always had the name and address of my destination written on a piece of paper in Japanese characters.
 Even if I knew the name, I couldn't be sure that people would understand what I was saying and I certainly couldn't expect people to read the destination in Latin script.

 - Use visitor centers and their act-alikes.
-A visitor center will have much of the information you need and will take the time to help you out.
-They are usually located at the city center or the train station.
-But, what if you don’t know where it is?
-Don’t panic.
+A visitor center will have much of the information you need and the staff will take the time to help you out.
+They are usually located in the city center or the train station.
+But, what if you don't know where it is?
+Don't panic.
 Go to any hotel (or restaurant in a pinch).
 The higher end hotels are great for this.
-Most will speak English and, while the concierge is supposed to be for guests, they may assume that you are one.
-If they know you’re not and they’re not busy, they’ll likely be happy to help anyway.
+Most staff will speak English and, while the concierge is supposed to be for guests, they may assume that you are one.
+If they know you're not and they're not busy, they'll likely be happy to help anyway.
 In Tokyo, I went to the Shangri-La Hotel with my backpack on.
 Clearly, I was not a guest.
 But I was greeted with the same courtesy and received the same help as if I had been one.

 - Be proactive.
-If you’re unsure of yourself, ask for help.
+If you're unsure of yourself, ask for help.
 Standing around looking dazed will not get you where you want to go and it may get you noticed by the wrong people.
-It would be a strange occurrence for you to choose to ask the wrong person for information so, go ahead, smile, and ask for help.
+It would be a strange occurrence for you to choose to ask the wrong person for information, so go ahead, smile, and ask for help.